 THR has reached out to Wanda for comment.

-During the recent presidential campaign, Trump often said he intended to take a harder line on Chinese takeovers of U.S. companies - among other hawkish stances towards the world's no. 2 economy.
-With Schumer offering bipartisan support for such scrutiny, a change to the regulatory landscape looks increasingly likely.
+During the recent presidential campaign, Trump often said he intended to take a harder line on Chinese trade barriers and currency manipulation (although the latter is a mostly outdated claim).
+With Schumer offering bipartisan support for greater scrutiny, a change to the regulatory landscape looks increasingly likely.

 "While China's government has aggressively pursued policies that encourage strategic acquisition in the U.S., U.S. companies continue to face steep barriers to market access in China," Schumer reportedly added.